THE JIGSAW OF PATTERN CUTTING

 If every seam is altered by a couple of millimetres even, then you are times that by 8 & suddenly you are dealing with a huge change.
 You can go from a tight fitting streamlined flatcap to a really wide flatcap that is really classic, an old gents fave.

-BUT the ability to tweak patterns is also just what we can play with to make the cap style more interesting and to create more styles.
+BUT the ability to tweak patterns is also just what can be played with to make the cap style more interesting and to create more styles.
 So sometimes altering the exact shape of all the segments can work to your advantage when patterning caps.
 As long as you tread carefully!

 THE BIAS OR THE NEMESIS

 The other elements that can change the shapes are the type of fabric and the fabric bias.
 The fabric bias in pattern cutting is either your nemesis or your friend.
-The bias is the diagonal direction of fabric, which can be awesome because it stretches over curves, if a pattern piece is going over a curve it tends to be “cut on the bias”...
+The bias is the diagonal direction of fabric, which generally stretches and can be awesome because it stretches over curves, if a pattern piece is going over a curved shape, (rather than a flat shape) it tends to be “cut on the bias”...

 BUT it does also mean that because the bias stretches itself a lot, it can also be like the drunk friend you didn’t invite to the party that is just doing it’s own thing.
-I.e. a nemesis that you need to monitor whilst pattern cutting and stitching pieces into place.
+I.e. a something that you need to monitor & factor in whilst pattern cutting and stitching pieces into place.

 For more info on fabrics have a gander on the Fabrics page.